darrensapalo/CSC611M-Basic-Web-Browser/README.md

 CSC611M-Basic-Web-Browser
 =========================

-A basic web browser implemented in Java for CSC611M (ADVANOS) class by
+A basic web browser implemented in Java

-- Kyle DELA CRUZ
-- Kristine KALAW
-- Kevin RIVERA
-- Darren SAPALO
+### About
+A mini exercise for the CSC611M (ADVANOS) class AY2014-2015, Term 2 by Kyle DELA CRUZ, Kristine KALAW, Kevin RIVERA, and Darren SAPALO